top of page

 The noun 'cohesion' is derived from the Latin word 'cohaesio,' which is a combination of 'co-' meaning 'together' and 'haerere' meaning 'to stick' or 'to adhere.'
 This etymology aptly captures the essence of 'cohesion,' which refers to the state of being united, connected, or closely bound together.
 Whether in a physical, social, or conceptual sense, cohesion implies a strong bond that holds individuals, elements, or ideas together as a unified whole.
 The concept of cohesion underscores the idea of things sticking together, either literally or figuratively, and is integral to understanding the forces that bind various elements into a harmonious and cooperative whole.

-Quiz: Find the meaning of cohesion
+Quiz: Find the meaning of the noun cohesion:

 Try Again!